 3. Fresh Fruit AND cubed cheese, milk or peanut butter.
 Fruit is a nutrient-rich snack but it doesn’t contain much fat or protein.
 Add some cheese, milk or peanut butter to help round it out.

 4. Cereal AND milk or soy milk.
 Cereal doesn’t have to be just for breakfast.
 It makes an easy-to-prepare snack when combined with milk or a milk alternative.
 Look for cereals that are low in sugar with at least a good source of fiber (3 grams per serving)

-5. Whole wheat bread or Pita AND deli meat/cheese, tuna or peanut better/jelly.
-Mini sandwiches make a great in between meal.
+5. Whole wheat bread or Pita AND deli meat/cheese, tuna or peanut butter/jelly.
+Mini sandwiches make a great in-between meal.